$schemamarkup = get_post_meta(get_the_ID(), 'schemamarkup', true); if(!empty($schemamarkup)) { echo $schemamarkup; }

 Change File Permissions in CentOS

 Welcome, CentOS User!
-The Tutorial shows you Step-by-step How to Set or Change the File/Directory Permissions on CentOS GNU/Linux.
+This tutorial will guide you step-by-step on How to Set or Change the File/Directory Permissions on CentOS GNU/Linux.

 And Following the CentOS Change File Permissions Tutorial you’ll acquire also a little Practice on the CentOS Linux Console Terminal Command Line.